dynobase-icon

 It is important to note that an AWS managed KMS key will encrypt the data at rest when creating a new DAX cluster with the encryption at rest option enabled.

-You could also use the AWS CloudFormation function to create the table while configuring the type of key used for the table's encryption.
+You can also use the AWS CloudFormation function to create the table while configuring the type of key used for the table's encryption.

 Encryption at rest integrates with AWS KMS (Key Management Service) to manage the encryption key used to encrypt your tables.

-When creating a new table, one of the following AWS KMS keys to encrypt your table:
+When creating a new table, you can choose one of the following AWS KMS keys to encrypt your table:

 1. AWS owned key – Default encryption type.
 DynamoDB owns this key, and there will be no additional charge.